 In the 1989 general elections, however, the BJP fought together with Janata Dal under the leadership of V P Singh and became part of the government after defeating the Congress regime.
 However, the coalition collapsed within two years.
 To recapture, the political momentum the party started temple agitation movements in the late 1980s, this catapulted the Hindu majoritarian party into the national consciousness.

 Under the leadership of Advani, a hardcore Hindutva leader, the BJP launched a campaign to build a temple for Hindu God, Ram, at the site of Babri mosque in Ayodhya, a sleepy town in eastern UP.
-The party claimed that the existing mosque was built by the Mughal ruler Babar in 16th century by demolishing a temple which was the birthplace of Ram.
+The party claimed that the existing mosque was built by the Mughal ruler Babar in the 16th century by demolishing a temple that was the birthplace of Ram.

 Mixing Religion with Politics for Electoral Success

-In its march to power the Hindu party has always been playing with the anger and anxiety of the majority Hindu community.
+In its march to power, the Hindu party has always been playing with the anger and anxiety of the majority Hindu community.
 They create the fear of a Muslim takeover of the country.
 One favorite theme is using anti-Pakistan propaganda and linking Indian Muslims with Pakistan and, thereby, create an impression that the way Islamic republic is working against India so are the Indian Muslims; who derive their sustenance from the western neighbor.

 Mishra further adds that “the cleaning of rootless cosmopolitans is crucial to realizing Modi’s vision in which India, once known as “golden bird”, will “rise again” and become a “world guru”.
 Modi taps into the anger of the middle class who feel frustrated by India’s failure to be a great power and failure of the new liberal economy to address jobless growth and chronic poverty.